PrivateSNN: Privacy-Preserving Spiking Neural Networks: The Vulnerability of ANN-SNN Conversion

 \subsection{ANN-SNN Conversion}

-Our model is based on Leaky-Integrate-and-Fire (LIF) neuron.
-The internal state of an LIF neuron is represented by a membrane potential $U_m$.
-As time goes on, the membrane potential decays with time constant $\tau_m$.
-Given an input signal $I(t)$ and an input register $R$ at time $t$, the differential equation of the LIF neuron can be formulated as:

-This continuous dynamic equation is converted into a discrete equation for digital simulation.
-More concretely, we formulate the membrane potential $u_{i}^{t}$ of a single neuron $i$ as:
+Our model is based on LIF neuron.
+We formulate the membrane potential $u_{i}^{t}$ of a single neuron $i$ as:

 where, $\lambda$ is a leak factor, $w_{ij}$ is a the weight of the connection between pre-synaptic neuron $j$ and post-synaptic neuron $i$.
-If the membrane potential $u_i^{t}$ exceeds a firing threshold $\theta$, the neuron $i$ generate spikes $o_i^{t}$, which can be formulated as: After the neuron fires, we perform a soft reset, where the membrane potential value $u_i^t$ is lowered by the threshold $\theta$.
+If the membrane potential $u_i^{t}$ exceeds a firing threshold $\theta$, the neuron $i$ generates spikes $o_i^{t}$.
+After the neuron fires, we perform a soft reset, where the membrane potential value $u_i^t$ is lowered by the threshold $\theta$.

 We use the method described by \cite{sengupta2019going} for implementing the ANN-SNN conversion.
-They normalize the weights or the firing threshold ($\theta$ in Eq. \ref{eq:firing}) to take into account the actual SNN operation in the conversion process.
-The overall algorithm for the conversion method is shown in Algorithm 1.
-First, we copy the weight parameters of a pre-trained ANN to an SNN.
+They normalize the weights or the firing threshold $\theta$ to take into account the actual SNN operation in the conversion process.
+The overall algorithm for the conversion method is detailed in Supplementary D. First, we copy the weight parameters of a pre-trained ANN to an SNN.
 Then, for every layer, we compute the maximum activation across all time-steps and set the firing threshold to the maximum activation value.
 The conversion process starts from the first layer and sequentially goes through deeper layers.
 Note that we do not use batch normalization \cite{ioffe2015batch} since all input spikes have zero mean values.
 Also, following the previous works \cite{han2020rmp,sengupta2019going,diehl2015fast}, we use Dropout \cite{srivastava2014dropout} for both ANNs and SNNs.